District of Columbia Income Tax Calculator

 How District of Columbia income tax works

 The District of Columbia imposes a graduated individual income tax under DC Code 47-1806.03.
 The same bracket schedule applies to all filing statuses.
 The lowest rate is 4% on income up to $10,000, rising to a top rate of 10.75% on income over $1,000,000.
-DC conforms to many federal tax provisions, including the standard deduction.
+Effective tax year 2025, DC decoupled from the federal standard deduction and sets its own standard deduction amounts.
 Your result updates the page link, so you can copy a permalink to any calculation.

 taxable income = gross income - standard deduction